Noise-induced quantum synchronization: Computation of the decay rates for the model

 where $c^\dagger_j$ and $c_j$ are the respective fermionic ladder operators.
 They are related to the usual Pauli operators by

 In the $c_j$ basis, the evolution of the two-point correlations, $Z = \langle (c_j^\dagger c_k)_{1\le j, k \le N} \rangle$, follow a von Neumann-type equation

-where $\Omega = \diag(J;2h;J)$ contains the interactions on the off-diagonals and the energies on the diagonal.
-The diagonal elements of $Z(t)$ give the time evolution of the populations from which we obtain the magnetizations by simple rescaling, $\langle \sigma^z_j \rangle = 2Z_{jj}-1$.
+where $\Omega = \diag(J;2h;J)$ contains the interactions on the off-diagonals and the \fs{populations} on the diagonal.
+The diagonal elements of $Z(t)$ therefore give the time evolution of the populations from which we obtain the magnetizations by simple rescaling, $\langle \sigma^z_j \rangle = 2Z_{jj}-1$.

-Let us now apply Gaussian white noise $\xi(t)$ at a single spin at site $u$ by choosing $V = \sigma^z_u$.
+Let us now apply Gaussian white noise $\xi(t)$ \fs{to} a single spin at site $u$ by choosing $V = \sigma^z_u$.
 In the Jordan-Wigner representation, the equation of motion then becomes

-with $Y = 2\dyad{\hat{\vb{e}}_n}$ in the canonical basis.
+with $Y = \dyad{\hat{\vb{e}}_u}$ in the canonical basis.
 In Liouville space, we accordingly have